vulkomilev/oumi/README.md

 ## Contributing

-Did we mention that this is a community-first effort?
-All contributions are welcome!
+This is a community-first effort.
+Contributions are very welcome! 🚀

-Please check the `CONTRIBUTING.md` file for guidelines on how to contribute to the project.
+Please check the [`CONTRIBUTING.md`](https://github.com/oumi-ai/oumi/blob/main/CONTRIBUTING.md) for guidelines on how to contribute to the project.

-If you want to contribute but you are short of ideas, please reach out (<contact@oumi.ai>)!
+If you want to contribute, but you are short of ideas, please reach out (<contact@oumi.ai>)!

 ## Acknowledgements

 Oumi makes use of [several libraries](https://oumi.ai/docs/latest/about/acknowledgements.html) and tools from the open-source community.
-We would like to acknowledge and deeply thank the contributors of these projects! 🚀
+We would like to acknowledge and deeply thank the contributors of these projects! 🙏

 ## Citation

-If you find Oumi useful in your research, please consider citing it using the following entry:
+If you find Oumi useful in your research, please consider citing it:

 ```bibtex
 @software{oumi2024,